Sir David Amess stabbing: What we know so far

 Conservative MP Sir David Amess has died after being stabbed multiple times at a meeting with constituents.

-– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea in Essex at midday on Friday.
+– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea, Essex, at midday on Friday and died at the scene.

+– Essex Police said the response of the emergency services was immediate and officers arrived at the scene within minutes.

 – Police said a knife was recovered.

-– Aerial footage showed multiple police officers outside the church and an air ambulance at the scene.
+– Prime Minister Boris Johnson, Home Secretary Priti Patel, Labour leader Sir Keir Starmer and Commons Speaker Sir Lindsay Hoyle have visited the scene and laid flowers in tribute to Sir David.

-– Sir Lindsay Hoyle, Speaker of the House of Commons, said there will need to be a discussion in the coming days around MPs’ security and any measures to be taken.
+– Sir Lindsay said there will need to be a discussion in the coming days around MPs’ security and any measures that should be taken.

+– Ms Patel has asked all police forces to review security arrangements for MPs “with immediate effect”, and said measures will be put in place “for the security of MPs so that they can carry on with their duties”.

+– The National Police Chiefs’ Council said every UK MP will be contacted by Operation Bridger, a nationwide police protective security operation established in 2016, to discuss safety precautions.

-– Former Conservative prime minister Theresa May said it was “heartbreaking”, adding: “A tragic day for our democracy.”
+– Mr Johnson said Sir David was “one of the kindest, nicest, most gentle people in politics”, while former Conservative prime minister Theresa May said his death was “heartbreaking”, adding: “A tragic day for our democracy.”

-– Flags have been lowered to half-mast outside Parliament following Sir David’s death.
+– Flags were lowered to half-mast outside Parliament following Sir David’s death.

 The best videos delivered daily